elton-cheung/verto_app/README.md

 ## Known Fatal Bugs
 1. Clicking the "upload" button when adding a product (sell tab) causes the app to crash.
 2. Clicking the "logout" button in the settings screen (top right header button) causes the app to crash.
+3. There are occurences when typing the password will trigger a "Strong Password" to hinder the input field of the password, this is not consistent, but may prevent the user from signing in

 ## Known Missing Features
 1. Forgot Password page is not connected to the Verto API as Verto has not created one yet.